joaossmacedo/NFL-Draft-Scraper/docs/README.md

-# Box plot analysis of the NFL Draft
+# Data analysis of the NFL Draft
 ## 1. Introduction
 I have decided to do an analysis of the NFL draft using AV(Approximate Value) per year.
 AV is a metric used by Pro Football Reference that tries to approximate value of a player in a season.